JonathanRossouw/Thesis/thesis/README.md

 - Loop through households who agree to provide labour to the firms where they work.

 - Firms take out loans backed by the labour agreement at their bank.
 The bank in turn provides deposits equal to the loan amount.
+If loan amount is larger than current reserves, bank requires excess reserves from central bank equal to size of loan.

 - Firm creates output